gjtiquia/blog/blog/how-i-developed-and-deployed-my-first-multi-page-website-using-only-html-and-css.md

 ### Why only HTML and CSS?

+You may have heard that [HTML, CSS and JavaScript are the basic building blocks of the Web](https://www.freecodecamp.org/news/html-css-and-javascript-explained-for-beginners/amp/).

 - briefly explain what is HTML and CSS
 - motivation for making website only with HTML and CSS with nothing fancy